 We’ve got ufku to thank for this module.

 These are the actively maintained Drupal modules.
 I hope you found this post useful.
-If you are looking for Drupal 8 modules, then you can check out my post about the must have Drupal 8 modules for 2018.
+If you are looking for Drupal 8 modules, then you can check out my post about the must have Drupal 8 modules.